 Gas prices rose from last week: See how much

-Regional gas prices rose for the second consecutive week and reached an average of $3.24 per gallon of regular fuel on Monday, up from last week's price of $3.19 per gallon, according to the U.S. Energy Information Administration.
+Regional gas prices rose for the second consecutive week and reached an average of$3.34 per gallon of regular fuel on Monday, up from last week's price of $3.24 per gallon, according to the U.S. Energy Information Administration.

-The average fuel price in the Lower Atlantic region has risen about 16 cents since last month.
+The average fuel price in the Lower Atlantic region has risen about 17 cents since last month.
 According to the EIA, gas prices across the region in the last year have been as low as $2.88 on Dec.
-18, 2023, and as high as $3.66 on Aug.
+18, 2023, and as high as$3.66 on Aug.
 7, 2023.

 The U.S. Energy Information Administration's tally of prices in the Lower Atlantic states includes Florida, Georgia, North Carolina, South Carolina, Virginia and West Virginia.